 How has the physician-patient relationship evolved?

 The historical model for the physician-patient relationship involved patient dependence on the physician's professional authority.
-Believing that the patient would benefit from the physician's actions, a patient's preferences were generally overridden or ignored.
-For centuries, the concept of physician beneficence allowed this paternalistic model to thrive.
+Believing that the patient would benefit from the physician's actions, a paternalistic model of care developed.
+Patient's preferences were generally not elicited, and were over-ridden if they conflicted with the physician’s convictions about appropriate care.

 Will the patient trust me if I am a student?

 Students may feel uncertain about their role in patient care.
-However, it is crucial for building trust that you begin this relationship in an honest and straightforward manner.
-A critical part of this is being honest about your role and letting the patient know you are a physician-in-training.
+Building trust requires honesty: students must be honest about their role, letting the patient know s/he is a physician-in-training.
 In some settings, an attending physician or resident can introduce the student to initiate a trusting relationship.
 In other settings, students may need to introduce themselves.
 One form of introduction would be "Hello, I am Mary Jones.
 I'm a third year medical student who is part of the team that will be caring for you during your hospitalization.
 I'd like to hear about what brought you into the hospital."
-(For further discussion of this issue, see the Student Issues topic page.)
+(For further discussion of this issue, see Student Issues.)

-Many patients will feel quite close to the student on the team.
-Students usually have more time to spend with a patient, listening to the patient's history and health concerns, and patients certainly notice and appreciate this extra attention.
+Many patients appreciate the opportunity to work with the student on the team.
+Students usually have more time to spend with a patient, listening to the patient's history and health concerns, and may become more aware of personal concerns than other team members.
+Patients notice and appreciate this extra attention.

 How much of herself should the physician bring to the physician-patient relationship?

-Many patients appreciate a physician who brings a personal touch to the physician-patient encounter.
-They may feel more connected to a physician whose extracurricular activities and interests make her seem more alive.
-Physicians choose to share parts of their life stories according to their level of comfort.
+Many patients may feel more connected to a physician when they know something of the physician’s life, and it may sometimes be appropriate to share information about family or personal matters.
 However, it is essential that the patient, and the patient's concerns, be the focus of every visit.

 What role should the physician's personal feelings and beliefs play in the physician-patient relationship?

 Occasionally, a physician may face requests for services, such as contraception or abortion, which raise a conflict for the physician.
 Physicians do not have to provide medical services in opposition to their personal beliefs.
-In addition, it is acceptable to have a nonjudgmental discussion with a patient regarding her need for the service, and to ensure that the patient understands alternative forms of therapy.
+In addition, a nonjudgmental discussion with a patient regarding her need for the service and alternative forms of therapy is acceptable.
 However, it is never appropriate to proselytize.
 While the physician may decline to provide the requested service, the patient must be treated as a respected, autonomous individual.
-Where appropriate, the patient should be provided with resources about how to obtain the desired service.
+Where appropriate, the patient should be provided with information about how to obtain the desired service.

 What can hinder physician-patient communication?